CloudiaQiskit/moodle-tool_genmobilecss/README.md

 ## Screenshots
 *Choose new colors and add additional custom CSS*
 ![Screenshot 1](https://raw.githubusercontent.com/sheesania/moodle-tool_genmobilecss/master/screenshot_01.png)

+*The tool will automatically replace all instances of the original color with your new color*
 ![Screenshot 2](https://raw.githubusercontent.com/sheesania/moodle-tool_genmobilecss/master/screenshot_02.png)

-*The tool will then generate the mobile CSS file for you*
+*Once you're done, the plugin generates the mobile CSS file for you*
 ![Screenshot 3](https://raw.githubusercontent.com/sheesania/moodle-tool_genmobilecss/master/screenshot_03.png)